-Previous studies at the Hanford Site have identified several geophysical methods that are fast and costeffective investigative tools (e.g., Gander et al. 2011; Murray and Last 2005; Strickland et al. 2018).
+Previous studies at the Hanford Site have identified several geophysical methods that are fast and cost-effective investigative tools (e.g., Gander et al. 2011; Murray and Last 2005; Strickland et al. 2018).
 Geophysical methods non-invasively collect measurements in airborne and surface surveys.
 Depending on the spacing of sensors, resolution can be from centimeter to kilometer scale.
-On the Hanford Site, stratigraphy interpreted from borehole data has been integrated with surface geophysics to create hydrogeologic models (Bjornstad et al. 2010) and used to validate findings from geophysical surveys collected on or above the ground surface (Ch2MHill 2010a).
-However, many of the waste management areas at the Hanford Site contain a large amount of metallic infrastructure and electromagnetic sources (e.g., power lines), which has limited the effectiveness of electromagnetic geophysical surveys (e.g., Ch2MHill 2010b).
-Sources of data noise can be accounted for in some cases, as in a recent reexamination of surface electrical resistivity in the B-Complex (Johnson and Wellman 2013).
-Buried pipes, tanks, and well casing were explicitly accounted for in the electrical resistivity modeling performed by Johnson and Wellman (2015), to more accurately predict subsurface distributions of electrical conductivity.
+On the Hanford Site, stratigraphy interpreted from borehole data has been integrated with surface geophysics to create hydrogeologic models (Bjornstad et al. 2010) and used to validate findings from geophysical surveys collected on or above the ground surface (CHPRC 2010a).
+However, many of the waste management areas at the Hanford Site contain a large amount of metallic infrastructure and many electromagnetic sources (e.g., power lines), which has limited the effectiveness of electromagnetic geophysical surveys (e.g., CHPRC 2010b).
+Sources of data noise can be accounted for in some cases, as in a recent re-examination of surface electrical resistivity in the B-Complex (Johnson and Wellman 2013).
+Interference from buried pipes, tanks, and well casings were removed in the electrical resistivity modeling performed by Johnson and Wellman (2015) to more accurately predict subsurface distributions of electrical conductivity.